-Programme Specification
+Course Specification

 Cou Course Summary Information

-1 Course Titles BSc (Hons) Computer Games Technology
+1 Course Titles BSc (Hons) Computer Games Technology with

-MSci Computer Games Technology
+Foundation Year

-2 BCU Course UCAS Codes BSc (Hons) US0667 G450
+2 BCU Course UCAS Codes US0667F 1248

-Codes MSci UM0042 l621
+Codes

-3 Awarding Institution Birmingham City University
+3 Awarding Institution Birmingham City Univer sity

 4 Teaching Institution(s)

 (if different from point 3)

-5 Professional Statutory or The Independent Game [Developers' Association (TIGA)
+5 Professional Statutory or

-Regulatory Body (PSRB) · · ,
+Regulatory Body (PSRB)

-accreditation (if a applicable)
+accreditation (if applicable)

-6 Course Description

-BSc (Hons) / MSci Computer Games Technology is a course that focusses on the technical expertise required to develop computer games.
+6 Course Description BSc (Hons) Computer Games Technology is a course that focusses on the technical expertise required to develop computer games.
 The core modules deep-dive into 2D and 3D graphics rendering, physics, artificial intelligence and human-computer interaction required for the development of high-end computer games platforms.
 The course will also involve working in small and large multi-disciplinary (creative and technical) teams for the development of computer games.

-While studying your computer games degree, you will use our state-of-the-art computer games technology lab, which is kitted with high-performance PCs with dual monitors and cutting edge GPUs, Sony PlayStation, Nintendo Switch and XBox development kits, as well as a variety of industry standard software.
+While studying your computer games degree, you will use our state-of-the-art computer games technology lab, which is kitted with high-performance PCs with dual monitors and cutting-edge GPUs, Sony PlayStation, Nintendo Switch and XBox development kits, as well as a variety of industry standard software.
 Our collaborations with Microsoft, Unity and Sony, coupled with our state-of-the-art technology will help you develop the skills you need to be successful in the games industry and beyond.

-This course aims to develop critical, current, analytical and agile graduates, who:

-- produce computer games in a legal and ethical manner; - have a diverse understanding of the key issues that exist in games development; - combine the critical faculties that derive from a traditional academic degree with the professional skills and flexibility needed to get the best jobs in the games development industry; - can manage their own personal development and lifelong learning; - are equipped to be familiar with a variety of contemporary industry tools and agile enough to respond to new technologies and consumer trends.
+This course aims to develop critical, current, analytical and agile graduates, who: produce computer games in a legal and ethical manner; have a diverse understanding of the key issues that exist in games development; combine the critical faculties that derive from a traditional academic degree with the professional skills and flexibility needed to get the best jobs in the games development industry; can manage their own personal development and lifelong learning; are equipped to be familiar with a variety of contemporary industry tools and agile enough to respond to new technologies and consumer trends.
 What's covered in the course?
 On the course, you will learn a range of technical and professional skills, including understanding fundamentals and advanced coding practices, graphics programming, network communications and artificial intelligence.
 You will work independently and in teams, as well as develop strong written and oral communication skills.

 The course philosophy highlights the importance of going beyond your studies - therefore, we encourage you to participate in many extracurricular activities.
-As we are located in the heart of

-Birmingham city centre, we are close to many independent game studios, who host events throughout the year.
+As we are located in the heart of Birmingham City Centre, we are close to many independent game studios, who host events throughout the year.
 We also regularly participate in international game development competitions such as Global Game Jam and Microsoft's Imagine Cup, all of which give you the opportunity to showcase your talent on a wider stage, and network with others in the industry.